 Which contraception method to use is a personal choice, and different options work for different people.

-If a woman experiences very heavy bleeding after an abortion or pain that is not manageable with over-the-counter pain medication, she should speak to her doctor.
+If a person experiences very heavy bleeding after an abortion or pain that is not manageable with over-the-counter pain medication, they should speak with their doctor.

-Blood clots up to the size of a lemon are normal during postabortion bleeding.
-Blood clots that are larger than this are something to discuss with a doctor.
+Blood clots up to the size of a lemon are typical during postabortion bleeding.
+If a person experiences any blood clots larger than this, they should speak with a doctor.

 Abortions lead to the menstrual cycle restarting.
-Most women get their period 4–8 weeks after an abortion.
+Most people get their period 4–8 weeks after an abortion.

-The first periods after a medical abortion may be heavier and longer than before.
-The first period after a surgical abortion may be shorter and lighter.
+The first periods after a medical abortion may be heavier and longer than before, while the first period after a surgical abortion may be shorter and lighter.

-If a woman’s periods do not start 8 weeks after an abortion or return to normal after 3 months, she should see her doctor.
+If a person’s periods do not start 8 weeks after an abortion or return to regular after 3 months, they should speak with their doctor.

-Postabortion bleeding is normal.
-If this is very heavy, continues for more than 2 weeks, or contains blood clots larger than a lemon, a woman should speak to her doctor.
+Postabortion bleeding is typical.
+If this is very heavy, continues for more than 2 weeks, or contains blood clots larger than a lemon, an individual should speak with their doctor.